IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Baselines

 \textbf{(1) VLM temporal reasoning.} A VLM acts as a routing function $k^* = \mathrm{VLM}(\{I_{s_1}, \ldots, I_{s_m}\}; \mathcal{C}_1, \ldots, \mathcal{C}_K)$, where $m{=}5$ frames are sampled at $t = 0\%, 25\%, 50\%, 75\%, 100\%$ and $\mathcal{C}_k$ is a natural-language class description.
-Three VLM backends are evaluated: GPT-4V, LLaVA-Video-7B, and InternVL2-8B.
+Three VLM backends are evaluated: GPT-4V, LLaVA-Video-7B, and InternVL2-8B.\\

 \textbf{(2) Describe-then-classify.} A two-stage VLM pipeline: the first call generates a free-form description of the observed motion; the second classifies the description into one of the $K$ equation families.
-This decouples visual perception from physical classification.
+This decouples visual perception from physical classification. \\

-\textbf{(3) CNN video classifier.} A lightweight ResNet-18 with temporal mean pooling, trained on the same distribution as the evaluation data, representing the upper bound of in-distribution performance.
-The CNN requires retraining whenever the phenomenon set changes, whereas VLM strategies operate zero-shot.
+\textbf{(3) CNN video classifier.} A lightweight ResNet-18 (ImageNet-pretrained) with temporal mean pooling.
+Input is 5 frames sampled at evenly spaced temporal positions ($0\%, 25\%, 50\%, 75\%, 100\%$), each resized to $224{\times}224$; frame-level features are mean-pooled into a clip descriptor before an $n$-way linear classifier ($n{=}6$ on Delfys75, $n{=}8$ on IRIS).
+Labels are derived from folder structure, identical to the ground truth used for VLM evaluation.
+The model is trained with a random 80/20 split (seed~42) and we report best validation accuracy on the held-out 20\%.
+It represents the upper bound of in-distribution performance but requires retraining whenever the phenomenon set changes, whereas VLM strategies operate zero-shot. \\

-\textbf{(4) Path-based labels (oracle).} Ground-truth equation family provided by folder structure, serving as the oracle condition.
+\textbf{(4) Path-based labels (oracle).} Ground-truth equation family provided by folder structure, serving as the oracle condition. \\

-\textbf{ODE bank.} The library comprises: second-order linear (damped oscillator), first-order exponential decay, first-order nonlinear (Torricelli), constant acceleration (sliding), and coupled oscillator (Eq.~\ref{eq:two_pendulums}).
+\textbf{(5) ODE bank.} The library comprises: second-order linear (damped oscillator), first-order exponential decay, first-order nonlinear (Torricelli), constant acceleration (sliding), and coupled oscillator (Eq.~\ref{eq:two_pendulums}).

-\textbf{Latent-to-SI calibration.} Because latent-space baselines map frames to an arbitrary latent space, a per-phenomenon canonical normalization converts latent ODE coefficients to SI units: pendulum $L$ via period extraction ($L = g(T/2\pi)^2$), free-fall $g$ via spatial scale factor from known object dimensions, friction $\mu$ from dimensionless acceleration ratios.
-These calibration heuristics are phenomenon-specific and depend on the encoder's latent geometry, which may introduce systematic bias.
+\textbf{Limitation.} These calibration heuristics are phenomenon-specific and depend on the encoder's latent geometry, which may introduce systematic bias.
 IRIS provides calibration infrastructure (checkerboard frames, known object dimensions) but does not eliminate the underlying ambiguity.
-Full details are in Appendix~\ref{app:calibration}.